U.N. seeks $130 million to prevent hunger catastrophe in Zimbabwe

-The United Nations food agency said on Wednesday it needed $130 million to fund emergency operations in Zimbabwe until August and prevent a catastrophe, as climate- and recession-induced food shortages deepened.
+The United Nations food agency said on Wednesday it needed $130 million to fund emergency operations in Zimbabwe until August and prevent a catastrophe in the southern African nation, as climate- and recession-induced food shortages deepened.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)